LCTT/TranslateProject/sources/tech/20170707 The changing face of the hybrid cloud.md

+Translating by ZH1122
-﻿The changing face of the hybrid cloud
+The changing face of the hybrid cloud
 ============================================================

 ### Terms and concepts around cloud computing are still new, but evolving.